 If you are applying for a license from out of state there are additional steps that must be followed:

-- Out of state candidates must prove their education/degree is compliant with Washington's CPA education requirements.
+- Out of state candidates must prove their education/degree is compliant with Washington's certified public accountant CPA education requirements.

 - Candidates who passed the Uniform Exam more than 4 years ago must prove they have completed 120 of continuing professional education within three years of applying for licensure.
+In Washington, you are not required to take an ethics exam but you are required to take four hours of ethics.
 At least 4 hours must be on ethics and regulations and must be completed within 6 months of applying for licensure.

-- Candidates who have a CPA license in another state or from another country may be able to expedite getting a license in Washington state.
+- Candidates who have a certified public accountant CPA license in another state or from another country may be able to expedite getting a license in Washington state.
 However, these candidates must be able to prove they have completed equivalent requirements for education, examination, and experience.

 Keep Up With Continuing Education

-Every CPA in Washington is required to renew their license every three years.
+Every certified public accountant CPA in Washington is required to renew their license every three years.
 As a condition of renewal, CPAs must meet these requirements for continuing professional education (CPE).

 In the first three-year reporting period after you are granted a CPA license you must complete 120 hours of CPE.
 At least four hours must be in ethics, and no more than 24 hours may be in non-technical subjects.
 CPAs must complete 80 hours of CPE within the first year and 40 hours within the second.

 After the first three-year reporting period you must still earn 120 hours of CPE every three years.
 However, there is no requirement for how many hours you earn in any specific year.